ddervisis/pit/README.md

 Visual Studio and .NET Framework 4.7.2+

 ## Installation
-*Releases will follow in the feature.*
+*Releases will follow in the future.*

 For now you can build the project from source, rename the created executable from PointInTime.`exe` to PointInTime.`scr`.
 It is now a Windows screensaver file.

-Right-click the screensaver file and click `Install`, this will open the Windows screensaver settings, where you can go into the settings of the screensaver to setup date and time.
+Right-click the screensaver file and click `Install`, this will open the Windows screensaver settings, where you can go into the settings of the screensaver to setup the date and time.